Below are a list of frequently asked questions about the GiveOrcas Application Process and Campaign.

 How do I apply for the GiveOrcas Campaign?

-Go here (LINK COMING SOON) to download the Qualifications Checklist, the Request for Proposals (RFP), and the Grant Request Application.
+Go here to download the Application Packet which includes the Qualifications Checklist and the Grant Request Application.

 Review the documents.
 If you qualify to apply, complete all of the steps required, and submit your application by the deadline.

 How do I know if my organization is eligible to apply for a GiveOrcas grant?

 Go here to download the application documents.
 In that set of documents, there is a Qualifications Checklist.
 Review the checklist.
 If you meet all of the requirements, complete the Grant Request Application, and submit it by the deadline.

 How much can my organization apply for the GiveOrcas Campaign?